glebdennis/OneReach/Help Texts/Check Condition.md

 The conditions for comparing the data of a ___condition rule___ are set with _Data type_ dropdown, _Input value_ field, _Condition_ dropdown and _Condition value_ field:

 - The _data type_ can be either _"string"_, _"number"_, _"object or array"_ or _"advanced"_.
 Choose _"string"_ if you want to compare textual data.
 Choose _"number"_ if you want to compare numerical data (use period for decimals).
 Choose *“object or array”* if you want to compare data that is represented in  form of an object or an array.
 Choose *“advanced”* if you want to compare unspecified type of data in *code mode* using JSON format.
 The _data type_ is represented by a blue dropdown and is set as _"string"_ by default.
 To change it, click on the dropdown and choose one of the given variants.

  - The data set in *input value* and *condition value* fields  is the data that is being compared.
 They are represented by white rectangles inside of the ***condition rule*** rectangle, *input value* on the left, *condition value* on the right.
-Depending on the chosen *data type*, this data can be filled in plain text mode either manually (click inside the rectangle) or with a *merge field* (click on **{x}**), or in *code mode* using JSON format.
+Depending on the chosen *data type*, this data can be filled in plain text mode either manually (click inside the rectangle) or with a *merge field* (click on **{x}**), or in *code mode* using JSON format (for _"object or array"_ or _"advanced"_ only).

  - You can change how the _input value_ and the _condition value_ will be compared using the dropdown between those two fields.
 The method of comparison depends on the type of the data being evaluated: